Get

 Do Border Collies Get Along with Cats and Other Dogs?

-Border Collies aren’t always the best choice for homes with cats since the gorgeous dogs are naturally inclined to herd and nip, which can result in unfortunate chasing incidents.
+Border Collies aren’t always the best choice for homes with cats since the gorgeous dogs are naturally inclined to herd and may chase or nip at moving animals, which can result in stress or injury.
 While some Border Collies simply can’t resist the temptation to chase small, furry animals, others do fine around cats, particularly those they’ve grown up with.

 With early and consistent socialization, many are fine around cats, but some never outgrow the desire to chase after smaller animals.